ACTIONABLE BLOGGING TIPS FOR NEW BLOGGERS

 I use Siteground for my hosting and I love them.
 You get a free SSL certificate when you sign up.
 An SSL certificate (secure sockets layer) creates a secure connection between a client and the server over which to send information.
 If you collect any sort of information from your readers such as name, email or credit card information, you need to have this certification.
 You’ll know if a website is secure if it has the little green closed padlock in the address bar.
 Having this certification not only protects your readers but it also boosts your sites SEO.
 Get your hosting started for as little as $3.95/month + your free SSL Certificate.

-Take the time to research all the the different blogosphere terminology and tools.
-Take a few courses and read a few eBooks on blogging, social media, or marketing.
+Take the time to research all the the different blogging terms and tools.
+Take a few courses (if you can afford it in the beginning) and read up on blogging, social media, and marketing.
 Make lists of ideas for future posts or interesting advice you find.
 I love Google Drive for this.
 I have so many spreadsheets and docs full of lists, ideas, and tips from my research.

 Content is king.
 It is the bread and butter and the whole point of your site.
 It is the most important thing that you should be considering daily.

-Don’t clog your blog.
-You want to streamline it and make it easy to navigate.
-There is nothing worse than having great content but your reader can’t figure out how to navigate through all of the confusing nonsense on your page to find it.
-Keep all the ads and widgets to a minimum.
+Keep all the ads, widgets, and pop-ups to a minimum.
 Use consistent colors that aren’t too jarring throughout your design.
 The goal is to make it readable and as organized as possible so people will keep clicking through your posts.

 Another reason you want a cleanly navigated site is for SEO purposes.
 Google bots need to be able to follow your navigation sequences to determine if you have quality content people might want to see.
 Clean navigation is key to “impressing” the bots.

-Social Networking.
-It’s what gets your blog out in the open and hopefully shared.
-Of course you work on SEO hoping to gain organic traffic from google but that takes a while.
+Of course you work on SEO hoping to gain organic traffic from Google but that takes a while.
 Social platforms are where you will find a more immediate influx of traffic.
 The other upside of gaining readers from social platforms is that if they like you and your content, they are likely to share your posts, pins, tweets, updates, etc with their friends or followers.

 Once you are comfortable with the first couple social sites, research and try another one.
 At this point, you may want to look into a few social media schedulers.
 I have a great list to get you started in my post The Ultimate Blogging Resource Guide To Running Your Blog Successfully.

 While toiling away on your blog, you will come across many blogs that you admire or find fascinating.
 Comment on their posts.
 Try to contribute to the discussion.
-You may make a new blogging friend from this which might lead to guest posting or other lucrative partnerships.
+You may make a new blogging friend.
+Friends in the blogging world can be priceless.